begins: Thursday, September 12 and

 (Teri Hall (Tejwant) leading Kundalini Yoga class at the Delta at the Rising Tide Yoga and Wellness Festival, June 2023)

 If you are new to Kundalini Yoga: it is a style of Yoga that truly accepts you at whatever level of practice you are from beginner to experienced.
 It is accommodating and can be done in a chair.
-Just let us know if you need one so we can have it ready for you.
-The evening will follow the traditional “recipe” for a Kundalini Yoga experience including light motion, chanting, breath work, meditation, and relaxation.
+(Just let us know if you need one so we can have it ready for you.)
+The evenings follow the traditional “recipe” for a Kundalini Yoga experience including light motion, chanting, breath work, meditation, and relaxation.

 Please wear comfortable clothing that moves with you.
 Wearing white is optional